CallumTeesdale/unifi-tui/README.md

 Currently, a work in progress.
 Intend to add more features as the unifi-rs library gets more features.

-Can view sites, devices, clients.
+Can view sites, unifi devices, clients and stats.

 ## Usage
 ```shell